eliezerperl/my-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+##Connecting to DB with .env file

+Create .env file and add the mongoDb driver connection string

+##Adding Authentication

+In you .env file add variables for:
+NEXTAUTH_SECRET (this can be whatever you want) NEXTAUTH_URL (You base website URL)

+FOR GOOGLE AUTH:
+Go to cloud.google.com --> console --> APIs & services --> Credentials --> +CREATE CREDENTIAL --> create and you will receive these: (add to .env file)
+GOOGLE_CLIENT_ID
+GOOGLE_CLIENT SECRET